Sucks to be you, humanbeings!

 There are ten total stages separating you from the end credits and you actually have the option of playing the first four in any order you choose.
 Each has a climactic multi-phase boss fight waiting at the end and there’s invariably at least one mini-boss to dispatch along the way, too.
 While the action in Thunder Force IV primarily scrolls from left to right, most stages also have a few screens worth of vertical space to them.
 In practice, this means there’s a high route and a low route open to you, each with its own hazards and power-ups.
 Knowing where the worst baddies and best goodies are in each stage can make your mission considerably easier, so be sure to explore when you can.
 You might even find yourself fighting different mini-bosses on occasion, depending on the route you take.

 Your ship has two weapons by default: A forward-facing Twin Shot and a rear-facing Back Shot.
-You can upgrade these to more powerful versions (called the Blade and Rail Gun) by collecting power-up icons, as well as acquire three additional special weapons with their own unique properties: Snake launches missiles above and below you that are great for taking out targets on the walls and ceilings, Free Way shoots a wide spread of missiles in the opposite of whichever direction your ship is currently moving, and the coveted Hunter fires off a stream of homing energy shots which negate the need to aim completely.
+You can upgrade these to more powerful versions (called the Blade and Rail Gun) by collecting power-up icons, as well as acquire three additional special weapons with their own unique properties: Snake launches missiles above and below you which are great for taking out targets on the walls and ceilings, Free Way shoots a wide spread of missiles in the opposite of whichever direction your ship is currently moving, and the coveted Hunter fires off a stream of homing energy shots which negate the need to aim completely.
 You can cycle through your full arsenal of weapons at will.
 Just be aware that losing a life while you have a special weapon equipped will remove it from your inventory, so sometimes it’s better to keep certain items (like the overpowered Hunter) in reserve as you make your way through a stage if you know there’s a really tough boss waiting for you at the end.

 Other helpful items you’ll encounter are 1-ups, a shield that allows your ship to absorb three extra hits before being destroyed (effectively equal to three extra lives and therefore the most desirable pickup in the whole game), and the Claw.
 The Claw is Thunder Force’s equivalent of the Option satellites from Gradius and takes the form of two spheres which orbit your ship and provide some extra firepower while also blocking enemy bullets.
 Once you reach the game’s halfway point, the Claw gets upgraded and from that point on also grants you access to the ultimate weapon: The Thunder Sword.
 Each use of the Sword requires several seconds of charging time, during which you’ll have to refrain from firing your other weapons.
 Once unleashed, however, it deals insane damage to anything in front of you, even taking out bosses in just a few shots.
-Mind that recoil, though!
+Mind the recoil, though!
 Few things are more embarrassing than getting shoved back into a wall and exploded by the force of your own super attack.

 True to the series’ reputation, the action in Thunder Force IV is fast and furious.
 So much so, in fact, that if you’re used to more restrained horizontal shooters like Gradius and R-Type, it’ll probably take some getting used to.
 I personally had to re-train myself to not hang back so much, since the enemy placement here takes into account that you can shoot behind you as well as straight ahead.
 My first play session consisted largely of cursing as I was repeatedly annihilated by fast-moving foes entering the screen from the left.
 When in doubt, keep toward the center.

 Fortunately, your ship handles like a dream, so I was able to do much better once I finally got used to the fact I could be attacked from any direction at any time.
-Instead of relying on power-ups to regulate your speed, you have a manual throttle that cycles between 25%, 50%, 75%, and 100% of maximum with the press of a button.
+Instead of relying on power-ups to regulate your speed, you have a manual throttle which cycles between 25%, 50%, 75%, and 100% of maximum with the press of a button.
 You can even hold down the button to adjust speed in increments of 1% at a time.
 This latter feature is equal parts cool and silly.
 I highly doubt there’s some elite pro strategy out there that only works at precisely 47% speed or whatever, but it never hurts to have options, right?

 That’s Thunder Force IV.
 On paper, anyway.
 Like I said, you’ve probably encountered a lot of these same mechanics before.
 The X factor here is the positively blinding degree of polish.
 The difficulty is the epitome of tough-but-fair and the gameplay is so fast, so fluid, and so well-balanced I could scarcely tear myself away.
 Normally when I finish a game, I’ll switch it off and begin gathering my thoughts so I can eventually commit them to writing as I am now.
 The first thing I did when I reached the end of Thunder Force IV was go right back to the title screen and do it all over again.
 The painstaking care and attention lavished on every aspect of the experience is awesome to behold and the game as a whole is anything but generic.